AbdelStark/l402-server-example-rs/README.md

 2. The user makes a request to `/block` to get Bitcoin block data
 3. After using their credit, the next request returns a 402 Payment Required response
 4. The response includes available payment options (offers)
-5. The user selects an offer and initiates a payment via Lightning or Coinbase
+5. The user selects an offer and initiates a payment via Lightning or other payment methods
 6. Once payment is confirmed (via webhook), credits are added to the user's account
 7. The user can now make another request to `/block` using their new credits

-This implementation shows how micropayments can be used to monetize API access with cryptocurrency, making it suitable for applications where users pay small amounts for specific pieces of data.
+This implementation shows how micropayments can be used to monetize API access with Bitcoin, making it suitable for applications where users pay small amounts for specific pieces of data.

 ## Development